IBM-Cloud/ansible-collection-ibm/docs/ibm_compute_user.rst

 Parameters
 ----------

-  first_name (True, str, None)
+  address1 (True, str, None)
-    (Required for new resource) First name of the user
+    (Required for new resource) Address info of the user

   state_ (True, str, None)
     (Required for new resource) Satate name

+  password (False, str, None)
+    password for the user

-  permissions (False, list, None)
+  tags (False, list, None)
-    set of persmissions assigned for the user
+    Tags set for the resources

-  has_api_key (False, bool, False)
-    API Key info of the user

-  last_name (True, str, None)
+  company_name (True, str, None)
-    (Required for new resource) Last name of the user
+    (Required for new resource) comapany name

   email (True, str, None)
     (Required for new resource) email address of the user

-  address1 (True, str, None)
-    (Required for new resource) Address info of the user

-  city (True, str, None)
-    (Required for new resource) City name

-  user_status (False, str, ACTIVE)
-    user status info

-  username (False, str, None)
-    user name

-  company_name (True, str, None)
-    (Required for new resource) comapany name

   country (True, str, None)